It's gettin' hot in herre.

 Taylor Swift, ‘Sparks Fly’

 This 2010 track is pre-pop domination Tay, when she was still more influenced by country music.
-Like, she was already massive, but not yet the squal goal-living all-time A lister she is now.
+Like, she was already massive, but not yet the provocative A-list force that she’s become.
 On ‘Sparks Fly’, though, there is all the evidence that she would become the most powerful woman in music: an ear-worm chorus and, in the video, killer dance moves.

-Play it when: You want to take over the world.
+Play it when: You’re poised to take over the world.

 Ash, ‘Burn Baby Burn’